Learn What To Do If You Get Sick On The Job Or Can't Work Due To COVID-19

 Is a medical professional who transmits the disease at work committing medical malpractice?

-“Malpractice is determined on a case by case basis,” Puche says.
+“Malpractice is determined on a case-by-case basis,” Puche says.
 “If the circumstances surrounding transmission qualify, there may be a claim against a medical professional who transmits the disease to a patient.”

 There are specific guidelines that must be met for a medical malpractice claim.
 For an incident to be considered medical malpractice, the medical professional or facility must fail to meet the “medical standard of care.”
-This is considered the level of care that a typical, reasonable medical professional would ordinally provide in similar situations.
+This is considered the level of care that a typical, reasonable medical professional would ordinarily provide in similar situations.

-If a doctor suspects they have coronavirus but does not get tested, then transmits the disease to their patients, then it could be argued that they committed medical malpractice.
+If a doctor suspects they have coronavirus but does not get tested, and then transmits the disease to their patients, then it could be argued that they committed medical malpractice.
 On the other hand, if the doctor is not yet aware that they have been infected, then they are not breaking any standards of care.

 If you have concerns about potential medical malpractice cases, then consulting an attorney about your particular case is your best option.